BECI: Boost Instantly Your Business in Brussels

 Bruxelles Métropole is the benchmark magazine for Brussels executives and managers and now has its own podcast: meet the guests of the editorial staff in open-ended interviews, to talk about entrepreneurial and urban themes, close to the concerns of business leaders and the realities of their region.

 Producing podcasts is a time consuming and challenging task in normal times, let alone during a pandemic.
-However, BECI are going stronger than ever with their podcasts.
+However, BECI is going stronger than ever with their podcasts.

 BECI has four priorities when it comes to doing the best for its members: